 7. Gröna torget (the green square)

 This block was burnt down in 1863 and two pieces of land were bought by the Municipality.
-The block was called the Little Market Square but after planting trees and flowers around 1900, the park´s name was changed to the Green Square.
+The square was named the Little Market Square but after planting trees and flowers around 1900 it was re-named to the Green Square.

 9. Trosa Stadshotell (Trosa town hotel)